sanic-org/html5tagger/README.md

 ## Nesting

-⚠️ A tag is automatically closed when you add content to it, or prior to another tag.

 In HTML5 elements such as `<p>` do not need any closing tag, so we can keep adding content without worrying of when it should close.
+This module does not use closing tags for any elements where those are optional or forbidden.

+A tag is automatically closed when you add content to it or when another tag is added.
+Setting attributes only does not close a tag.
+Use `None` to force a tag closed without content.

 For elements like `<table>` and `<ul>`, you can use `with` blocks, pass sub-snippet arguments, or add a template variable.
-Unlike adding another tag, adding a template does NOT close its preceding element.
+Unlike adding another tag, adding a template does NOT close its preceding tag but instead the variable goes inside any open element.

 ```python
 with doc.ul:  # Nest using with